-With metal ceiling tiles, most of the types of metal used for these tiles are already fire resistant.
+With metal ceiling tiles, most of the types of metal used for these tiles are already fire-resistant.
 This makes them an ideal choice for areas like the kitchen, where cooking is involved, and flames are commonly sparked.
 An open flame has its risks, and grease fires can be difficult to extinguish.
-That’s why implementing something like a metal backsplash is a great way to help contain the spread of the fire.
+That's why implementing something like a metal backsplash is a great way to help contain the spread of the fire.

 If you decide that having metal ceiling tiles is ideal for your kitchen, then know that this brings life-saving value to your home.
-As grease fires can generate flames within a blink of an eye, installing metal ceiling tiles can give you enough time to extinguish it before the fire spreads to other areas of your house.
+As grease fires can generate flames within a blink of an eye, installing metal ceiling tiles can give you enough time to extinguish them before the fire spreads to other areas of your house.
 Although this is a precious benefit to have, you still have to acknowledge that there is no certainty of such prevention, as fires can vary in size and severity.
 However, the additional level of potential safety should not be overlooked.

 Ultimately, although metal ceiling tiles may not be the most effective fire-rated tile on the market, they should still be considered due to their ability to sustain intense heat for multiple hours.
 This alone allows enough time for you to get your loved ones out of the home safely if a fire suddenly breaks out.